heroku/hatchet/README.md

 $ travis encrypt HEROKU_API_KEY=<token> --add
 ```

 You'll also need to download the Heroku CLI.
-Add the file `etc/ci_setup.sh` to your project, with contents:
+Add the executable `etc/ci_setup.sh` to your project, with contents:

 ```
 #!/usr/bin/env bash